Annihil/github-spray/readme.md

 *The date will be rounded to the nearest sunday.*
 By default the start date is the nearest sunday of the current date - 53 weeks.

-### Multiply every commits
+### Multiplier: scale colors
 ```sh
 github-spray -m <factor> ...
 ```
-Multiply each commits by the given factor
+Multiply the number of commit per day by the given factor to make the spray darker or brighter on your calendar heatmap.

 ## Known issues
 - Before Monday 10 March 2014 there could be a [shift due to the timezone](https://github.blog/2014-03-07-timezone-aware-contribution-graphs/)